awsdocs/aws-glue-developer-guide/doc_source/attach-policy-iam-user.md

 1. In the navigation pane, choose **Policies**\.

 1. In the list of policies, select the check box next to the **AWSGlueConsoleFullAccess**\.
 You can use the **Filter** menu and the search box to filter the list of policies\.

 1. Choose **Policy actions**, and then choose **Attach**\.

+1. Choose the user to attach the policy to\.
+You can use the **Filter** menu and the search box to filter the list of principal entities\.
+After choosing the user to attach the policy to, choose **Attach policy**\.

+**To attach the AWSGlueConsoleSageMakerNotebookFullAccess managed policy**

+You can attach the **AWSGlueConsoleSageMakerNotebookFullAccess** policy to a user to manage Amazon SageMaker notebooks created on the AWS Glue console\.
+In addition to other required AWS Glue console permissions, this policy grants access to resources needed to manage Amazon SageMaker notebooks\.

+1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

+1. In the navigation pane, choose **Policies**\.

+1. In the list of policies, select the check box next to the **AWSGlueConsoleSageMakerNotebookFullAccess**\.
+You can use the **Filter** menu and the search box to filter the list of policies\.

+1. Choose **Policy actions**, and then choose **Attach**\.